 Ewis Romero started using Mendeley in 2015 and hasn’t stopped since.
-Ewis hails from Columbia and is a researcher at Corporación Universitaria del Caribe – CECA.
-As an industrial engineer, he had the opportunity to be a Colsciencias Young Researcher in the innovation management area, a program sponsored by the Columbian government.
+Ewis hails from Colombia and is a researcher at Corporación Universitaria del Caribe – CECA.
+As an industrial engineer, he had the opportunity to be a Colciencias Young Researcher in the innovation management area, a program sponsored by the Colombian government.
 With this, in addition to the development of his degree work, Ewis has participated in national presentations on the subject of Technology Watch and has given multiple trainings to students and teachers at CECA.
 Congratulations Ewis, let’s get to know you a little bit better!

 Where do you do your research/work the best?
 What kind of environment suits you?

 I work in the office and at home.
 The most convenient environment for me is the office, as many of us love what we do and are connected in our research mission.